Partner

 Vess helps people and businesses that have been victimized or harmed by a practice, scam, or event that has also affected hundreds or thousands of other people.
 This is accomplished through a class action, where one person or a few people step forward to sue on behalf of everyone who has been harmed.
 A class action is often the most efficient means of suing when a business has a routine practice and a class action allows people who otherwise would not have the time or resources to each sue individually to nonetheless recover for wrongs.

-Vess’s class action cases have involved suing payday lenders, banks, corporations, and individuals whose actions have harmed a large group of people in a similar way.
+Class action cases lead by Vess have involved suing payday lenders, banks, corporations, and individuals whose actions have harmed a large group of people in a similar way.

 J.D., cum laude, Indiana University Maurer School of Law, 2006